paragonie/csp-builder/README.md

 Check out our other [open source projects](https://paragonie.com/projects) too.

+There's also a [CSP middleware](https://github.com/geggleto/geggleto-csp-middleware) available that uses this library.

 ## Build a Content Security Policy header from a JSON configuration file

 ```php